SherG/tester1/site/content/post/research-small-amount-of-weight-training-yields-big-health-benefits.md

 The _Times_ explains:

-<p style="margin-left: 40px">The findings were dramatic: The risk of experiencing these events was roughly 50 percent lower for those who lifted weights occasionally, compared with those who never did — even when they were not doing the recommended endurance exercise. </p>
+<p style="margin-left: 40px"><strong>The findings were dramatic</strong>: The risk of experiencing these events was roughly 50 percent lower for those who lifted weights occasionally, compared with those who never did — even when they were not doing the recommended endurance exercise. </p>

 Those who enjoyed the greatest decline in risk: